Elinor Barker

-As a junior competitor, Barker was the 2012 Junior Time Trial World Champion in road cycling.
-She competed at senior level in track cycling for the first time in October 2012, and she made her debut for Great Britain the following month where she was part of the team pursuit side that won gold in the World Cup event in Glasgow.
-In February 2013, she became senior world champion for the first time, in the team pursuit at the Track Cycling World Championships.
-Later that year, she won her first European Track Championships gold medal, again in the team pursuit, where Great Britain set a new world record.
-She helped Britain defend their world team pursuit title in 2014 and in the summer of that year she won a silver and a bronze while representing Wales at the Commonwealth Games.
-Further World and European Championships medals followed in 2015, and Barker won an Olympic gold medal in the team pursuit at the 2016 Summer Olympics, Great Britain again setting a new world record.
-In 2017, Barker won her first individual world title in the points race and in 2018 she won a gold medal at the Commonwealth Games, triumphing in the points race.
-In 2019, she became scratch race world champion for the first time and she won her second points race world title the following year.
-Later in 2020, she won gold in the elimination race at the European Track Championships, and at the delayed Summer Olympics she earned a silver in the team pursuit.
-Barker gave birth to a son in 2022 and missed much of the season, but she returned in 2023 and won two gold medals at both the European and World Track Cycling Championships.
-At the 2024 Olympics, Barker won a bronze in the team pursuit and a silver in the madison.
+In her youth, Barker was the 2012 junior time trial world champion in road cycling.
+On her debut for Great Britain in November 2012, she was part of the team pursuit side that won gold in the World Cup event in Glasgow.
+The following year, she triumphed in the team pursuit at both the Track Cycling World Championships and European Track Championships.
+She helped Great Britain defend their world team pursuit title in 2014, and won a silver and a bronze at that year's Commonwealth Games.
+Further World and European Championships medals followed in 2015, and Barker won an Olympic gold medal in the team pursuit at the 2016 Summer Olympics.

+Barker won her first individual world title in the points race in 2017, won a gold medal in the same discipline at the 2018 Commonwealth Games, and became the scratch race world champion in 2019.
+She won her second points race world title and a European title in the elimination race in 2020, and a silver in the team pursuit at the delayed 2020 Summer Olympics.
+Following maternity leave, she won two gold medals at both the European and World Track Cycling Championships in 2023.
+At the 2024 Olympics, Barker won a bronze medal in the team pursuit and a silver in the madison.

 Barker is an Olympic champion, a three-time world champion and seven-time European champion in the team pursuit, as well as a two-time world champion in the points race, a world champion in both the madison and scratch race, a two-time European madison champion, and one-time European elimination race champion.
 She is also a Commonwealth Games gold medalist in the points race.
-Barker has largely focused on track cycling during her career and has to date been unable to replicate her track cycling success into her road racing career.
-Her best ever finish in a UCI event is seventh place at the Gent-Wevelgem in 2023.
-At national level she has twice finished third at the British National Time Trial Championships.
+In her road cycling career, she finished seventh at the Gent-Wevelgem in 2023, and third at the British National Time Trial Championships in 2023 and 2024.

 Life and career

-Early life

-Elinor Jane Barker from Heath, Cardiff, is the daughter of Graham and Sue.
-She attended Llanishen High School, and her younger sister, Megan, is also a racing cyclist.
-Barker took up cycling with the Maindy Flyers at the age of ten, as a way of getting out of swimming classes.
+1994–2012